owenvoke/hass-monzo/README.md

 ### Dependencies

-This component relies on the [monzo](https://github.com/adesnmi/monzo-python) Python package, an unofficial client for the Monzo API.
+This component relies on [my fork](https://github.com/owenvoke/monzo-python) of the [monzo](https://github.com/adesnmi/monzo-python) Python package, an unofficial client for the Monzo API.

 ## Usage